vuejs/rfcs/active-rfcs/0000-scoped-styles-changes.md

   ::v-deep .bar {}
   ```

-  Instead, use it as a pseudo class that accepts another selector as argument:
+  Instead, use it as a pseudo element that accepts another selector as argument:

   ``` css
   ::v-deep(.bar) {}